Learn from the Industry's Best at World of Modular

 Kris Droszcz, CEO & Founder, iQ Module

 Designing and constructing a modular building correctly can be a challenge, using multiple elements and regional codes and materials to create an efficient and cost-effective offsite solution.
 It is important to use smart thinking in the beginning and repeatable standard elements that meet regulations and requirements.
-Kris Droszcz, CEO and founder of iQ Module, will try to get your focus using artificial reality technology to show how his company does it from design to execution of the building contract for both US and European clients.
+Kris Droszcz, CEO and founder of iQ Module, will try to get your focus using augmented reality technology to show how his company does it from design to execution of the building contract for both US and European clients.

 How to Leverage Cross-Border Modular Manufacturing for Large Scale Projects